-A bit of backstory behind the Americana Music Triangle.
+To give you a bit of backstory behind the Americana Music Triangle.
 This in-depth, interactive website was launched for the purposed of connecting people with the stories and the land which has given rise to such rich music history.
-This area is comprised of so many cities, towns, villages, settlements, pit-stops and landmarks, with each one a story to tell.
+This area is comprised of so many cities, towns, villages, settlements, pit stops and landmarks, with each one a story to tell.
 This website acts as a resource to navigate the highways, back roads, and trails, to give you a thorough guide to any which route you choose on your great southern American road trip.
 (Plus, who knows, you may find yourself visiting us at the New Roxy here in Clarksdale, Mississippi!)

-For any of you might still ask yourselves “Why would I want to hop in a car and drive around the South?”, we here at the New Roxy, along with the Americana Music Triangle are here to tell you a little bit of why you should be gunning your engines.
-Did you know that there are NINE (9!) identified distinct musical genres that have risen from the soil between the three points of the triangle?
+For any of you might still ask yourselves ‘why would I want to hop in a car and drive around the South? ‘ We here at the New Roxy, along with the Americana Music Triangle are here to tell you a little bit of why you should be gunning your engines.
+Did you know that there is NINE (9!) identified distinct musical genres that have risen from the soil between the three points of the triangle?
 See if you can name them, we’ll wait.

 Okay, okay!
 Here they are: Blues (hello, Clarksdale!), Jazz, Country, Rock N’ Roll, R&B Soul, Gospel, Southern Gospel, Cajun/Zydeco and Bluegrass music.
 Each of these musical traditions has an origin story rooted in this area, and every genre on this list holds a place in the music we listen to today, which have evolved and spread to all the corners of this great wide world we live in.